 The principles described in the section on the investment strategy apply to the entire securities holdings.
-Raiffeisen Sustainable EmergingMarkets LocalBonds is a bond fund whose investment objective is, in particular, moderate capital growth.
-The fund promotes environmental/social characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 51 % of (non Taxonomy-aligned) sustainable investments with environmental/social objectives.
-At the individual stock level (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice), it exclusively invests in securities and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG (environmental, social, governance) criteria.
-To this end, at least 51 % of the fund assets are invested in the form of directly purchased individual securities in local currency-denominated emerging markets bonds/emerging markets money market instruments structured as bonds and/or in bonds/money market instruments structured as bonds which are issued by supranational issuers and are denominated in the local currency of an emerging market.
-The bonds and money market instruments featured in the fund may be issued by sovereigns, supranational issuers and/or companies, etc. The investment in individual securities excludes all investments in companies in the arms industry or in companies which substantially violate labor and human rights, or which generate their income from the production or mining of coal, or a substantial amount of their income from the processing or use of coal or other coal-related services.
+Raiffeisen ESG Euro Bonds is a bond fund.
+Its investment objective is, in particular, regular income.
+The fund promotes environmental/social characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 51% of (non Taxonomy-aligned) sustainable investments with environmental/social objectives.
+It exclusively invests in individual securities (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice) and/or money market instruments whose issuers have been classified compliance.

+Good governance practices include sound management structures, employee relations, remuneration of staff and tax as sustainable on the basis of ESG (environmental, social, governance) criteria.
+To this end, at least 51% of the fund assets are invested in euro-denominated bonds.
+The investment in individual securities excludes all investments in companies in the arms industry or in companies which substantially violate labor and human rights, or which generate their income from the production or mining of coal, or a substantial amount of their income from the processing or use of coal or other coal-related services.
 Furthermore, companies are excluded that manufacture significant components relating to the field of "banned" weapons (e.g., cluster munitions, chemical weapons, landmines), or whose corporate governance fails to meet a certain level of quality.
 Derivative instruments that may enable or support speculative deals with food commodities are also excluded from purchase.
+The bonds and money market instruments featured in the fund may be issued by sovereigns and/or supranational issuers as well as companies.

 The fund takes environmental and social criteria into consideration for investment in accordance with Art.
-8 of the Disclosure Regulation.
+8 of the Sustainable Finance Disclosure Regulation.
 Sustainability in the investment process is achieved through the consistent integration of environmental, social and governance (ESG) criteria.

-At least 51 % of the overall fund assets are sustainable investments with an environmental or social objective pursuant to Article 2 (17) of Regulation (EU) 2019/2088 (Disclosure Regulation) (#1A).
+At least 51% of the overall fund assets are sustainable investments with an environmental or social objective pursuant to Article 2 (17) of Regulation (EU) 2019/2088 (Sustainable Finance Disclosure Regulation) (#1A).
 This percentage is established on the issuer level and includes investments pursuant to Regulation (EU) 2020/852 (Taxonomy Regulation).

-- #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product. - #2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
+#1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product. #2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
 The category #1 Aligned with E/S characteristics covers:

-- The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives. - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.
+The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives.

+The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.